owais1669/deep-fake-whisper/README.md

+# This repository is a copy of the [deepfake-whisper-features](https://github.com/piotrkawa/deepfake-whisper-features/tree/main) repository.
+I am using it for research purposes with a few modifications.
+You can visit the original repository [here](https://github.com/piotrkawa/deepfake-whisper-features/tree/main).

 # Improved DeepFake Detection Using Whisper Features

 The following repository contains code for our paper called "Improved DeepFake Detection Using Whisper Features".